Event-AHU/VTF_PAR/README.md

 ## Training and Testing
-Use the following code to learn a model for MARS Dataset:\n Training
+Use the following code to learn a model for MARS Dataset:

+Training
 ```
 python ./dataset/preprocess/mars.py